greenelab/czi-seed-rfa/manuscript.md

 reflected in the hierarchy of dimensionality -- may want to incorporate here.**

-* Reference Cell types
-  * Cell-type summarized expression profiles (Mike, Loyal)
-    - A 'reference catalog' of reduced dimensional representations
-  * Versioning & provenance of cell types / features as the reference dataset changes (Mike)
-  * 'Power-user' application of latent-space discovery in novel dataset and projection of HCA into new learned spaces.

 ### Aim 3

-*Rationale:* Low dimensional representations in provide a powerful means to analyze scRNA-seq and HCA data to make tasks faster, perform more biologically grounded analyses, and provide interpretable summaries of complex high-dimensional data.
+*Rationale:* Low dimensional representations provide a powerful means to analyze scRNA-seq and HCA data to make tasks faster, perform more biologically grounded analyses, and provide interpretable summaries of complex high-dimensional data.
 However, using these capabilities to the fullest extent